Anna and the French Kiss: Plot

 Anna Oliphant is a senior in high school who is forced by her father to attend the fictional boarding school 'School of America in Paris' – nicknamed SOAP by students.
 She is heavily against having to leave Atlanta for Paris, specifically due to leaving her best friend, Bridgette, and Toph, her almost boyfriend, who worked with her in a multiplex and the two shared a kiss before her leaving for Paris.
 Anna wants to become a film critic, being a major movie fan.
 On her first night at SOAP, she meets her neighbor Meredith (Mer), who consoles her after finding Anna crying in her room.
 After Anna leaves Meredith's room, she bumps into a handsome boy who introduces himself as Étienne St. Clair, and has an English accent.
 The next morning at breakfast, Mer invites Anna to sit with her and her friends; Rashmi and boyfriend Josh, as well as Étienne from the night before – he is known by everyone as St. Clair.
 St. Clair has a girlfriend, Ellie, who used to be in the group before she graduated SOAP.

 Anna can neither read nor speak French, and feels inferior among her classmates, leading to St. Clair's assistance in ordering breakfast.
 She notices St. Clair's popularity amongst the students, mainly as a result of his natural charm.
 St. Clair and Anna are appointed as lab partners for the remainder of the year.
 Anna discovers she is the only senior in Beginning French, except for a junior named Dave.
 Anna learns that Mer has a crush on St. Clair on which she can't act, because of his girlfriend.
 After a week in SOAP Josh, Rashmi, St. Clair and Mer is surprised to learn that Anna hasn't yet gone out of campus to explore Paris.
 She is more than happy when St. Clair takes her out to explore Paris.
 They talk, laugh, visit point zero of France and bond more.
 St. Clair learns about Toph, and Anna meets his girlfriend "Ellie" for the first time.
 She reminds herself despite her attraction towards St. Clair that he's taken and nothing can happen between them.

-Over the next few weeks Anna and St. Clair become best friends, he doodles on her homework, sits next to her at every meal, teases her about her sneakers, asks about her favorite films, and conjugates her French homework.
-But Anna knows she wants more... and St. Clair doesn't seem to be denying that something more than friendship is growing between them.
+Over the next few weeks, Anna and St. Clair become best friends.He doodles on her homework, sits next to her at every meal, teases her about her sneakers, asks about her favorite films, and conjugates her French homework.
+Anna knows she wants more... and St. Clair doesn't seem to be denying that something more than friendship is growing between them.

 One day, when the group was hanging out in a cemetery, St. Clair learns that his mother is dying due to cervical cancer, and his father doesn't want him to meet her.
 St. Clair gets drunk later that night, and confesses his liking for Anna.